DBA, Marketing, Kennesaw State University, Michael J. Coles College of Business

 Social Media Marketing

-Dr. Luke Hopkins is an associate lecturer in the Department of Marketing at Florida State University’s College of Business.
-Hopkins also serves as the director of the James M. Seneff Honors Program in the college.
+Dr. Luke Hopkins is a senior lecturer in the Dr. Persis E. Rockwood School of Marketing at Florida State University’s College of Business.
+Hopkins also serves as the director of the Center for Professional Success, BS-MAR/MBA Combined Pathway and the James M. Seneff Honors Program in the college.
 He is the faculty advisor for Alpha Kappa Psi and the American Marketing Association and was awarded the 2016 – 2017 University Teaching Award and the 2016 Burning Spear’s Guardian of the Flame award.

 Hopkins’s research interests focus on the management of customer relationships, specifically in situations that require delivering bad news to the customer.
 He has published articles in Journal of Service Research, European Business Review, Journal of Public Affairs and Journal of Family Business Strategy.
 Hopkins’s research on partial least squares structural equations modeling received the Outstanding Paper Award in the 2015 Emerald Literati Network Awards for Excellence and the 2017 Emerald Citations of Excellence Award.
 Given the nature of his research interests, Hopkins consults with businesses in the financial services and retail industries, while also teaching workshops on customer service and the management of service quality.